cskoglun/meraki-WT-integrationBot/README.md

 This application needs to be hosted somewhere where is has access to the internet.
 It can either be on your local machine where you use for instance a ngrok tunnel to access the internet, or you can host it on a PaaS.
 It is up to you.

+You need a Webex Teams Account and access to developer.cisco.com

+You need a Meraki Network and a Meraki API Key (that you get from the Meraki Dashboard).

 ## Installation

 The first step is to clone this github repository in the directory where you will be running your code.